This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 - Sel roti, which is like a funnel cake but better.
 Basically a rice flour donut. (~10-15 NPR each)

 - Lahping, a cold dish of Tibetan origin that’s made of spicy mung bean noodles.
 Because it’s street food that’s a cold dish, many people don’t try lahping due to questionable food hygiene practices by street vendors.
+(It is true that I saw no running water or gloves in use.)
 But tried it and am still alive! (~40-50 NPR per small bowl)

 4. Get a little drunk on Nepalese booze